-Where the principles of good practice underpinning research integrity are not followed, a breach of Research Integrity (i.e. Research Misconduct) may arise.
-Research misconduct takes many forms and can be of varying seriousness.
-The most serious breaches of Research Integrity are:
+Research Misconduct takes many forms and can be of varying seriousness.
+The most serious examples of Research Misconduct are:

-- Fabrication making up results and recording or reporting them as if they were real. - Falsification manipulating research, materials equipment or processes, or changing or omitting data or results without justification such that the research is not accurately represented in the research record. - Plagiarism using other people's work, results, words or ideas without giving proper credit to the original source, thus violating the rights of the original author(s) to their intellectual outputs.
+- Fabrication making up results and recording or reporting them as if they were real and/or true. - Falsification manipulating research materials, equipment, images or processes, or changing, omitting or suppressing data or results without justification such that the research is not accurately represented in the research record. - Plagiarism using other people's work, results, words or ideas without giving proper credit to the original source, thus violating the rights of the original author(s) to their intellectual outputs.

 Fabrication, Falsification and Plagiarism comprise a breach of the integrity of the research record and as such, must be vigorously defended against.

-In addition to the above direct breaches of Research Integrity, examples of other unacceptable practices include, but are not limited to:
+In addition to these direct breaches of Research Integrity, examples of other unacceptable practices include, but are not limited to: